abbygoyal/Take-value-form-user-make-a-table-using-React.js/README.md

 # Getting Started with Create React App

 ## Store input value in array using Map
-Store input value in array using Map
+Store input value in array using Map.

 ## Live Project Link
 [Store input value in array using Map](https://cool-pudding-b6dcfc.netlify.app/)